- Hand Cut Wood Puzzles from the Hills of Pennsylvania!

 Small section of non-interlocking / strip-cut style puzzle:

 Butterfly Cut: This is a traditional cutting style, commonly called Earlet, where all the connectors are shaped like hearts!
 It certainly makes a very beautiful puzzle!
 I decided to call mine the Butterfly Cut, as I think the earlets resemble butterfly wings!
+I don't usually prefer to cut in this style but I do offer it and make one now and then.

 Piece Ratio or Density: